 Tradition dictates that families care for persons with disabilities, and the community observed this custom widely.

-Some children with disabilities attended regular public schools, while others attended one of three schools created specifically to educate students with disabilities.
+Some children with disabilities attended regular public schools, while others attended one of three schools in the capital created specifically to educate students with disabilities.

 National/Racial/Ethnic Minorities